The Landmark Society makes resources available to help you solve your problem.

 Find Funding: Our list of possible funding sources for religious institutions, non-profits, homeowners, and developers.

 Contractors/Craftspeople: In order to respect and maintain the unique historic details and character of your property, some repair work requires the services of craftspeople who are skilled and experienced with historic buildings.
 The Landmark Society maintains a list of contractors who we are familiar with and we know have such experience and expertise.
 While we do not necessarily endorse or recommend any contractors, we can provide you with a list of names free of charge.
-Please contact Caitlin Meives with any inquiries.
+Please fill out this form to inquire about a contractor.

 The members of the Preservation Division staff are the Rochester area’s experts in all aspects of preservation planning.